 Therapist: There's no way to explain the story that you're trying to tell.
 Maybe there just shouldn't be any more stories.

-- Think for yourself is the main argument of the protagonist in Thank You For Smoking, one he uses to assert that the schoolchildren should challenge authority, in this case the authorities saying smoking is bad for you and you shouldn't do it (he is PR man for the tobacco industry).
+- Think for yourself is the main argument of the protagonist in Thank You for Smoking, one he uses to assert that the schoolchildren should challenge authority, in this case, the authorities saying smoking is bad for you and you shouldn't do it (he is a PR man for the tobacco industry).

-- Socrates discouraged writing, saying that insight is best gained from debate.
+- Socrates discouraged writing, saying that insight is best gained from debates.
 People pore over the writings of Plato, trying to find out what Socrates thought.